-What is of interest is the fact that while the three capabilities are most required, they are ranked in the lower half of the importance section with the exception of Cashflow management.
-That is, it may be that companies already have the most important capabilities; 1) Financial planning and review and 2) Debt management and new financing.
+What is of interest is the fact that while the four capabilities are most required, except for Financial planning, the other three are ranked in the lower half of the importance section.
+That is, it may be that companies already have the three most importance capabilities; 1) Financial planning and review, 2) Cashflow management and 3) Debt management and new financing.